saie100/EasyPark/backend/README.md

 # Installing and running backend Django server

 ## Packages and dependencies installs
-Installing pip3 (If you have pip3 skip this step)
+Installing pip3 (If you have pip3, skip this step)
 ```console
 sudo apt install python3-pip
 ```
-Installing postgresql database (If you have postgresql skip this step)
+Installing postgresql database (If you have postgresql, skip this step)
 ```console
 sudo apt install postgresql postgresql-contrib
 ```